 3.5 Staff and Consumer NZ may accept reasonable fees and other payments for addresses or articles, including travel and hotel expenses, and food and beverages provided as part of a function, providing they have approval from the Chief Executive.

-Principles of conflict of interest
+Principles in respect of conflict of interest

 4.1 Board members must declare any potential conflict of interest whether financial or otherwise before speaking or voting on a particular issue.